LAAC-LSCP/ChildProject/docs/source/reuse.rst

 Our dataset are distributed on two “siblings”.
 Siblings are analogous to git and git-annex remotes.
 The github remote doesn’t include large files, only pointers refering to them.
-The large files are stored in a sibling hosted on Oberon
+The large files are stored in a sibling hosted on Oberon, our lab cluster:

 .. figure:: images/infrastructure.png
    :alt: Dataset infrastructure

-   structure
+   LAAC datasets storage infrastructure

 Installing datalad
 ------------------